Andre4sH/neo6502-terminal/README.md

 # How to use
 1. Connect ESP8266 module to your computer
-2. Load the program by typing: 'load "terminal.bas"'
+2. Load the program by typing: load "terminal.bas"
-3. Start the program by typing: 'run'
+3. Start the program by typing: run
-4. Type 'ATI' to see if your WiFi is connected
+4. Type ATI to see if your WiFi is connected
-5. To dail a BBS type: 'ATDT <BBS IP-ADDRESS>'
+5. To dail a BBS type: ATDT BBS-IP-ADDRESS